-- Exams (60%): There will be one midterm worth 25% and a cumulative final exam worth 35%.
-The assigned final exam slot is Tuesday, December 6 from 4:00-6:00 p.m. (note that this is a 2-hour final).
-If you have a conflict with that exam date/time you cannot take this class.
-Full final option: You have the option of instead putting the entire weight of your exam grade (60%) on the final, essentially dropping your midterm grade.
-You may make this decision at any point up until 11:59 PM on Sunday, 4 Dec.
-Think carefully before you take this option.
-The final exam is cumulative; many students find it more difficult than the midterm. - Discussion Section (20%): When you enrolled in this class you signed up for a discussion section.
+- ✓ Exams (65%): There will be one midterm worth 15% and a final exam worth 50%.
+The assigned final exam slot is Tuesday, June 7 from 7:30-10:30 p.m.; if you have a conflict with that exam date you cannot take this class. - Discussion Section (20%): When you enrolled in this class you signed up for a discussion section.
 You must attend the section you are enrolled in.
-You should expect to take a quiz in section that covers the material from the previous homework assignment.
-Your grade for each day of section will based on both attendance and your grade on any quiz given that day.
-Your lowest section grade will be dropped.

-- Homework (15%): You have homework due most weeks.
+You should expect to take a quiz in section that covers the material from the previous homework assignment. - Homework (10%): You have homework due most weeks.
 The assignment will be posted on eCommons.
 You must complete it and turn it in to your TA at your weekly discussion section.
 Homework is a chance to learn the material and (if need be) make mistakes.
-The TAs will grade homework for effort rather than accuracy.
-Your lowest homework grade will be dropped. - I>Clicker/REEF Quizzes (5%): During lecture I will periodically give quizzes that you must answer using either your iClicker or REEF polling.
+The TAs will grade homework for effort rather than accuracy. - I>Clicker/REEF Quizzes (5%): During lecture I will periodically give quizzes that you must answer using either your iClicker or REEF polling.
 If you do not have an iClicker, you may purchase or rent an iClicker from Baytree Bookstore.
 You can also sign up for REEF polling to answer the quizzes using your smart phone, laptop, or tablet.
 See the instructions below to register your i>Clicker or sign up for REEF. iClicker quizzes are graded on effort; that is, you will get credit for the day if you answer all of the questions, whether correct or not.
-The exception to this rule is flipped classes, where correct answers earn extra credit.
 Being late is not an excuse for missing quizzes.
 If I give a quiz in the first ten minutes of class and you show up fifteen minutes late, you will not get credit.
 I will drop the lowest 5 five days to make sure you're not penalized if you are sick or forget your device on a few occasions.
-You must register your clicker by 3 October.
+You must register your clicker by 15 April.